vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 title = "11 Hydroelectric Energy"

 +++
 Energy has been harnessed from flowing water for ages.
-Milling oper- ations were often located on streams so that water could turn a wheel attached to grinding machinery.
-Today, captured water flow is a signifi- cant contributor to electricity worldwide in the form of hydroelectricity.
+Milling operations were often located on streams so that water could turn a wheel attached to grinding machinery.
+Today, captured water flow is a significant contributor to electricity worldwide in the form of hydroelectricity.
 The U.S. gets about 2.8% of its current energy (and 7% of electricity) from hydropower.
 Globally, hydropower accounts for about 9% of energy, or 16% of electrical production (Table 7.2; p.
 107).
 Hydroelectricity taps into the solar-driven evaporation cycle, relying on the gravitational energy embodied in water lifted onto the land from lower bodies of water.
 In other words, solar energy lifts water, giving it gravitational potential energy, which is captured and converted to electrical energy.
 While hydroelectric power is a simple and low-tech form of renewable energy that has been heavily exploited for over a hundred years, it is not one that is easy to expand beyond its current level of usage.
 This chapter will provide a better understanding of this mainstay of the renewable portfolio and its likely role in our future.
 11.1 Gravitational Potential Energy